stadium-live/shaders/README.md

 - Vanilla JS (@paper-design/shaders)
 - React JS (@paper-design/shaders-react)
-- Vue and others: accepting community PRs
+- Vue and others: intent to accept community PRs in the future

 ### Examples: